 HR leaders know that the work they do adds strategic value, but it often occurs in the organizational shadows and is difficult to tie directly to business results.
 The survey results suggest that HR leaders must do more to prove the value they bring to the organization.
-6 COVID-19 is giving them an opportunity to do this.
+COVID-19 is giving them an opportunity to do this.
 More than 80 percent of CEOs say HR has played a leading role in responding to the impact of COVID-19, proving the C-suite depends on HR to rally the workforce through disruptive times.
-79% Figure 1.
+Figure 1.
 Perspectives on the HR function: CEOs versus CHROs

-HR in my organization is still largely considered to be an "administrator" rather than a value driver Our HR function needs to completely reinvent and transform itself 60% 95% HR has played a leading role in our organization's response to the impacts of COVID-19 ■CEOs ■CHROs Source: KPMG 2020 HR pulse survey However, the data also suggests HR has some fundamental gaps to close to be considered a true strategic partner.
+Source: KPMG 2020 HR pulse survey However, the data also suggests HR has some fundamental gaps to close to be considered a true strategic partner.
 About four in five CEOs and EVPs say the HR function needs to completely reinvent itself to respond more effectively to future disruptions.
 This transformation includes modernizing HR processes, governance, information management, technology, and its own delivery model.
 Pathfinders are already well on their way to achieving this transformation and can offer a roadmap for other HR leaders to follow.
 In our crisis management drills, we had focused on big geopolitical crises, terrorist attacks, and great business disruptions.
 But we had never really considered a crisis in which the main asset affected by the crisis are employees themselves.
 COVID-19 has put HR at the heart of how we understand crisis management and the kind of disruptions we have to be ready for.
 Arturo Gonzalo Aizpiri, Executive Managing Director of People and Organization, Repsol (Spain)

-Lessons from Pathfinders

-7

-To rise in the strategic ranks, HR needs to move on from just firefighting to planning for the new reality.
+Lessons from Pathfinders To rise in the strategic ranks, HR needs to move on from just firefighting to planning for the new reality.
 Rather than focusing exclusively on the short-term issues, it should look to the more strategic challenge of shaping the workforce to drive competitive advantage over the medium and long term.